web-deps/odom/docs/attributes.md

 ## `acom-display`

 This is used to specify the conditional `display`.
-For more on how it works and the values it takes, check out [Conditionals](conditionals.md).
+For more on how it works and the values it takes, Refer to [Conditionals](conditionals.md).

 ## `acom-node`